 Considering Adsense As The Best Monetization Strategy

-There is a lot more to blogging apart from Adsense.
+There is a lot more to blogging about apart from Adsense.
 Newbies should focus more on building a brand, the income will flow organically.

-Choosing The Cheapest Hosting Service
+Choosing the Cheapest Hosting Service

 Many new bloggers, mostly due to ignorance or lack of purchasing power, choose to buy hosting plans that are cheap.
 Most quality web hosting services aren’t cheap, going for a hosting plan of $1 per month doesn’t sound reasonable to anyone, does it?

 Take your time and plan the best hosting service for your blog.
-There is still some cheap and reliable web hosting though, you can try out Namecheap.
+There is still some cheap and reliable web hosting, though you can try out Namecheap.
 I would recommend them as their live support is very fast and will save you a lot of frustration.

 Not Adding Share Buttons

 It doesn’t really seem like a big deal right?
 Maybe, maybe not.
 Some people who find your content interesting might decide to give you a share.
-It’s not worth losing such great advantage by just ignoring the share buttons.
-Often times, especially on blogging platforms like WordPress, it won’t take up to 5 minutes on average internet speed to install a share button.
+It’s not worth losing such a great advantage by just ignoring the share buttons.
+Oftentimes, especially on blogging platforms like WordPress, it won’t take up to 5 minutes on average internet speed to install a share button.
 Give it a try.

 Don’t forget to share with friends.

 My name is Faturoti Kayode.
 I am the founder, web developer, blogger and social media strategist at Hustle.
 I work mostly as a freelancer.
-I enjoy writing inciteful contents relating to digital marketing as a whole.
+I enjoy writing inciteful content relating to digital marketing as a whole.
 You can follow me on Twitter @Fattbabakay.